 Free folk and classical lead sheets from free-notes.net that can be transposed and printed in any key.

-Inexpensive downloadable lead sheets for pop, rock, and just about anything else you could think of from Sheet Music Direct.
+Inexpensive, downloadable lead sheets for pop, rock, and just about anything else from Sheet Music Direct.

 Step 1 – Find a recording and listen to the song.
 If you have the tune in your ear, catching your own mistakes as you play will be a lot easier.
 As you listen, look at the lead sheet.
-This will help you connect the musical symbols on the page to the sounds that you hear.
+This will help you connect the notes and chord symbols on the page to the sounds that you hear.

 Step 2 – Top and bottom.
 Learn the melody and the bass line separately.
 First, play through the melody several times.
 Once you’re comfortable with the melody, learn the bass notes in the left hand.
-The bass note is simply the note at the bottom of the chord, or the note the chord is named after.
+The bass notes are simply the bottom notes of each chord–the notes the chords are named after.
 Once you can play all the bass notes, you’ll be prepared to add the entire chord in your left hand.

 Now you’re ready to try playing the melody and chords together.